+Up to this point, we have used order statistics to characterize the spatial properties of neighboring particles that are randomly distributed within an infinite volume of constant density, relative to a given test particle.
+Building on these results for the statistical properties of nearest-neighbor distances, we next examine how they inform the study of the total Newtonian gravitational force acting on a test particle in a random homogeneous medium—described by the Holtsmark distribution in dimension $d=3$, presented in Section \ref{sec:Holtzmark_distrib}.
+In Section \ref{sec:n_nearest_neighbor_pdf_force}, we analyze the contribution of the nearest neighbors to the total gravitational force, and in Section \ref{sec:non-finite_variance}, we investigate the non-finite variance of the Holtsmark distribution using order statistics.

-\section{The Holtsmark distribution}
+\subsection{The Holtsmark distribution}

-In dimension $d = 3$, we note $v_3 = V$.
-We consider a test particle of mass $m$ located at $\textbf{x}$ in a gas of identical particles of mass $m$ denoted by $i$.
-The total gravitational force $\textbf{F}$ exerted on the test particle by its neighborhood can be obtained by the vectorial sum over all the particle contributions at respective location $\textbf{x}_i$ and is given by
+In $d = 3$, we denote the volume element by $v_3 = V$.
+We consider a test particle of mass $m$ located at $\mathbf{x}$ in a gas of identical particles, each of mass $m$, labeled by $i$.
+The total gravitational force $\mathbf{F}$ exerted on the test particle by its neighbors can be obtained by summing the contributions from all particles at their respective positions $\mathbf{x}_i$, and is given by: